-I am Director of Architectural Research in the Faculty of Architecture and the Built Environment at the University of Westminster.
+I am Professor of Architecture and Director of Research in the School of Architecture and Cities at the University of Westminster.
+I held Monsoon Assemblages, European Research Council (ERC) Starting Grant no. 679873, 2016-2021.
 I was previously Professor of Architecture and Chair in the Tyler School of Art at Temple University in Philadelphia (2006 - 2011) and Chair of Architecture at the University of the Witwatersrand in Johannesburg (1998 - 2004).
-I am an award-winning architect and writer and published, lectured and exhibited widely on the transformation of Johannesburg after the end of apartheid.
-My published work on the city include The Politics of Rising Acid Mine Water(2013), Writing the City into Being: Essays on Johannesburg 1998 - 2008(2010), chapters in Johannesburg - the Elusive Metropolis(2008), The Endless City (2008), Desire Lines: Space, Memory and Identity in the Post-Apartheid City (2007), Future City (2005), and contributions to Environment and Planning A and D, Domus, Public Culture, Social Identities, Social Dynamics, Cities and Urban Forum.
-In my design work, I take on projects with social or cultural agendas such as my third placed entry for a Cyclone Shelter in Bangladesh (with Jeremy Voorhees, 2011), award winning Sans Souci Cinema project in Kliptown, Soweto (with 26'10 South Architects, 2004 - 2007) and second placed entry to the Freedom Square Competition (with Mashabane Rose Architects, 2002).
-My current work is exploring ways of thinking about architecture as geology, and the ocean as architecture.
+I am an award-winning architect and writer and have published, lectured and exhibited widely.
+My published work includes ‘Sedimentary logics and the Rohingya Refugee camps in Bangladesh’ (2020), 'Planning the Chennai Floods' (2020), 'Thinking architecture from an Indian Ocean aquapelago' (2016), 'Fluid Ontologies in the Search for MH370' (2014), 'Folded Ocean: The Spatial Transformation of the Indian Ocean World' (2013), 'The Politics of Rising Acid Mine Water' (2013) and Writing the City into Being: Essays on Johannesburg 1998 - 2008 (2010), winner of the Jane Jacobs Book Award in 2011.
 I hold M. Arch and DSc.
 Arch degrees from the University of the Witwatersrand, and a B.Arch degree from the University of Cape Town.